tarwn/lessthandot-hugo/blogs/content/posts/2011-05-24-sql-server-filegroup-piecemeal-restores-1.md

   <a href="/wp-content/uploads/users/grrlgeek/Filegroup2.JPG?mtime=1306200507"><img alt="" src="/wp-content/uploads/users/grrlgeek/Filegroup2.JPG?mtime=1306200507" width="699" height="625" /></a>
 </div>

 In your databases, you probably have Important Data that is accessed most frequently.
 This may be customer information, recent orders, or current stock.
 Your less-important data may be historical sales information, or a table listing ledger accounts in your accounting system.
-In the event of a disaster, during the recovery period, wouldn’t it be great to be able to get the 20% of the data that is used 80% of the time online and usable first, and then work on restoring the remaining data while the business continues to function?
+In the event of a disaster, during the recovery period, wouldn't it be great to be able to get the 20% of the data that is used 80% of the time online and usable first, and then work on restoring the remaining data while the business continues to function?
 How long will it take to restore a filegroup with, say 20 GB of data, instead of 120 GB?
 With some advance planning, this is possible.

 Next is creating tables and adding some orders.
 I am creating three tables.
 One will have orders for 2011, the second will have orders for 2010, and the third will be for 2009.
 This will be an example of how multiple filegroups can be useful, especially when combined with piecemeal restores.